 Although a priori it may seem like an extra expense, I assure you that having travel insurance is essential when you travel to New York (or anywhere in the United States).
 The medical costs there are very high and it never hurts to take a good insurance that covers any unforeseen event.
 If you don't know which one to take, what you need to cover and how to do it, I leave you here an article with all the details on Health insurance to travel to New York.

 Remember to bring your visa with you

-Follow these guides to make sure you don't miss out on the big dates, whenever you go
+Follow these guides so you don't miss the dates, whenever you go

 - New York in January: don't let the cold weather stop you.
 The year has just started and it is a great time to finish enjoying the Christmas lights.